raizcap/martian-robots-code-challenge/README.md

   4. Run the previously created Docker image for executing the API:

             docker run --name CodeChallengeAPI --network codechallenge-network -p 5005:5005 -e 'ASPNETCORE_URLS=http://*:5005' -d code-challenge:v1

+  5. Execute the next two commands in order to build the application (it seems weird, but sometimes dotnet build command doesn't restore the packages properly and the solution is to execute a restore and later execute a build with --no-restore):

+            dotnet restore ./MartianRobotsApp/MartianRobotsApp/MartianRobotsApp.csproj --disable-parallel
+            dotnet build ./MartianRobotsApp/MartianRobotsApp/MartianRobotsApp.csproj --disable-parallel -c release --no-restore

 If there is no error, you should see two Docker containers running: CodeChallengeDB and CodeChallengeAPI.
 Both have to be running before executing the application.
 In case you want to run them manually:
   1. First run CodeChallengeDB container.